mitexleo/fediroma/docs/docs/configuration/onion_federation.md

 This is a guide to show you how it can be easily done.

 This guide assumes you already got Akkoma working, and that it's running on the default port 4000.
-This guide also assumes you're using Nginx as the reverse proxy.
+This guide also assumes you're using NGINX as the reverse proxy.

 To install Tor on Debian / Ubuntu:
 ```
 apt -yq install tor
 ```

 **WARNING:** Onion instances not using a Tor version supporting V3 addresses will not be able to federate with you.

 Create the hidden service for your Akkoma instance in `/etc/tor/torrc`, with an HTTP tunnel:
 ```